AmitThakkar/AngularJS-Interceptor/README.md

     });
 ```

-And now suppose response is coming into XML/JSON format, and we have to parse each and every response and if we get unauthorized response error then we have to redirect/open to login page.
-Then might be you think to write a custom **service** for this e.g.
+And now suppose response is coming into XML/JSON format, and we have to parse each and every response and if we get unauthorized response error then we have to redirect/open to login page, then you might be thinking to write a custom **service** for this e.g.

 ```javascript
 interceptorModule.service('CustomRequestService', ["$http", function ($http) {